The majority of undergraduate nursing programmes will require you to undergo an interview prior to receiving an unconditional offer.

-During group interviews, interviewers are looking specifically at how you interact within the group, how easily you build relationships and how well make your point while simultaneously listening to, and considering, the points of others.
+During group interviews, interviewers are looking specifically at how you interact within the group, how easily you build relationships and how well you can make your point while simultaneously listening to, and considering, the points of others.

 The group interview will usually consist of a handful of applicants completing tasks or discussing questions.